brutasse/states/README.rst

 My Salt states
 ==============

 These are the `Salt`_ states I use on my personal servers.
+Fully tested on Ubuntu 12.04 LTS.
 They're useful for things such as:

 * Managing Salt itself